 But what are they doing on their smartphones that is so engaging?

 It turns out different people use smartphones for different reasons.
-We used our proprietary real-time research tool to survey smartphone users and discovered five distinct types of smartphone users.
+We used our proprietary real-time research tool to survey smartphone users from our insight communities and discovered five distinct types of smartphone users.
 They vary not only in how they use their smartphones, but also in their interest in switching telecom providers and obtaining new smartphones.